PeterCamilleri/CX16/tools/README.md

 [**GitHub**](https://github.com/).

 Full disclosure, yes GitHub is now owned by Microsoft.
 So far they have made several improvements like allowing for free private repositories.
-Do not let past bitterness blind you.
+Many have a long history of feuding with this company.
+Do not let past bitterness blind you in the present.

 I have no affiliation in any way with Git, GitHub, Microsoft or any of their subsidiaries, partners, or associates.